-Rodent Control and Removal in Franklin and Greater Nashville
+Rodent Control and Removal in Franklin, Brentwood and Nashville

 If you are having trouble with mice or rodents in your home (or garage) and are in search of rodent control or rodent removal, call Bug Authority at (615) 472-1292.
 Bug Authority is one of the most experienced pest control companies in Franklin, TN, and we specialize in the removal and control of mice, rats, and rodents in Franklin, Brentwood, Spring Hill, and Greater Nashville.